-All employees and contingent workers who interact with customers of, or visitors to, the company, or the general public, as well as any employees who are involved in developing Teva Canada's Policies, Procedures and Practices on the provision of goods and services, will be trained to be aware of and comply with Ontario's Accessibility laws and the Ontario Human Rights Code, as it relates to people with Disabilities.
-Training will be provided in a way that best suits the duties of employees, in compliance with the Accessibility for Ontarians with Disabilities Act, as set out in the Customer Service Accessibility Plan.
+All employees and contingent workers who interact with customers of, or visitors to, the company, or the general public, as well as any employees who are involved in developing Teva Canada's Policies, Procedures and Practices on the provision of goods and services, will be trained to be aware of and comply the Quebec Charter of Human Rights and Freedoms, as it relates to people with Handicaps.
+Training will be provided in a way that best suits the duties of employees.

-Recognizing that there may be differing needs, Teva Canada is committed to consult with people with Disabilities in a respectful manner to understand, support and meet the information and communication requirements of employees, customers of and visitors to the company.
+Recognizing that there may be differing needs, Teva Canada is committed to consult with people with Handicaps in a respectful manner to understand, support and meet the information and communication requirements of employees, customer of and visitors to the company.

 Teva Canada readily encourages feedback about how we can improve in supporting Accessibility.
 Input on our Policies, Procedures and processes can be provided.
-(For additional information, please see Customer Service Accessibility Plan for details on how you can provide feedback.)